flut1/discogs-data-tools/readme.md

 - Store entities in MongoDB collections

-You can use the NodeJS API if you want to decide what to do with the formatted JS objects yourself, instead of writing it to a MongoDB database.
+You can use the NodeJS API if you want to decide what to do with the formatted JS objects yourself, instead of writing them to a MongoDB database.
 See [Node.JS API](#nodejs-api) below for an example.

 **This module is not officially affiliated with Discogs.** For license information on Discogs data dumps see: https://data.discogs.com/

 ## Motivation
-Discogs has its own API, but the way the data is structured make it difficult to look up information for some use cases.
-That's why the monthly data dumps are very useful: you can structure and query the data according to your application's needs.
+Discogs has a great API, but in some cases the way the data is structured makes it difficult to look up information without making too many API calls.
+That's why the monthly data dumps are very useful: you can structure and query the data according to the needs of your application.
 However, parsing the large and at some points somewhat inconsistent XML dumps into a database is not a trivial task.
 This tool is meant to help out with that.

 ## Installation